Dlouhá Lhota (Mladá Boleslav District)

 Dlouhá Lhota is a municipality and village in Mladá Boleslav District in the Central Bohemian Region of the Czech Republic.
 It has about 500 inhabitants.

+Etymology

+The name means 'long Lhota' in Czech.

 Geography

 Dlouhá Lhota is located about 9 km east of Mladá Boleslav and 51 km northeast of Prague.
 It lies in the Jičín Uplands, in a predominantly flat agricultural landscape.
 The highest point is at 242 m above sea level, located on the southern municipal border.
 The Klenice River flows through the northern part of the municipal territory.
 The Vorlík pond is on the edge of the village.

 History

 The first written mention of Dlouhá Lhota is from 1383.
 It belonged to the Březno estate and shared its owners and destiny.
 Until 1416, the estate was owned by the Wartenberg family, then it was sold to Jindřich Waldstein, who soon sold it to lower nobleman Jan Lapáček.
 After it changed hands twice in the 15th century, it was acquired by Jindřich Hložek of Žampach.
 He died in 1543 and a year later, the estate was inherited by the Bubna of Litice family.
 They owned the estate until 1749.